 During 2014, KMFDM turned thirty years old.
-One of the great survivors of industrial music, their often guitar-heavy take on industrial certainly gained them a wider audience than perhaps they would have otherwise have reached, but frankly their ear for a tune and monstrous choruses probably helped too.
+One of the great survivors of industrial music, their often guitar-heavy take on industrial certainly gained them a wider audience than perhaps they would have otherwise have reached, but frankly, their ear for a tune and monstrous choruses probably helped too.
 Saying that, though, they have their fair share of detractors, too, particularly over their habit of rarely straying too far from their formula.
 But then, if it ain’t broke…

 So, in a belated celebration of their thirtieth birthday, here are ten pivotal, essential KMFDM tracks.
 Including compilations, remixes and reissues, my own KMFDM collection stretches to no less than 429 songs over thirty-three hours, forty-one minutes and forty-two seconds (and digitally, over 3.5GB, while 19 of the releases are on CD).
-That’s more than any other band I own music recorded by, remarkably, by some distance – my Nine Inch Nails, Front Line Assembly, Front 242 and Swans collections are all at least seven hours shorter – but then KMFDM have always been prolific.
+That’s more than any other band I own music recorded by, remarkably, by some distance – my Nine Inch Nails, Front Line Assembly, Front 242 and Swans collections are all at least seven hours shorter – but then KMFDM has always been prolific.

 Needless to say, with such a body of work, some perhaps obvious songs are missing, and others will have preferred to see other songs featured.
 But for me, these are the songs that show KMFDM in the greatest light, the club hits, the re-discovered gems, the comebacks, and cover most of the line-ups, too.
 Feel free to tell me why I’m wrong in the comments.

-I’m going to skip over the first few albums – it took the band a few albums to develop their signature sound, and frankly before UAIOE they suffered from poor production too.
-And while that album has some great songs (More and Faster is the first song by the band with the signature self-referential, fourth-wall breaking attitude that became a sonic signature), they aren’t enough to merit a place in the list.
+I’m going to skip over the first few albums – it took the band a few albums to develop their signature sound, and frankly, before UAIOE they suffered from poor production too.
+And while that album has some great songs (More and Faster is the first song by the band with the signature self-referential, fourth-wall-breaking attitude that became a sonic signature), they aren’t enough to merit a place in the list.
 So let’s move forward to Naïve.

 (Almost all of KMFDM’s album covers of the years were designed by one man – Aidan Hughes, better known as BRUTE!.
 Needless to say almost all of the images featured below are his work)